 Cull Groups Online

 Facebook was a place to catch up with friends, join groups, or see cute baby animals.
 Today, nearly all the “fun content” pages on every social media platform are AI generated, pushing “slop”.
 Building followers and rank with AI content, then selling the account to malignant actors, is an industry with real consequences, from fraud to elections.
-Fight back by focusing your online attention on real people, trying hard.
+Fight back by focusing your online attention on real people, producing valuable content.

 Why we do it:

 Debate rages on whether generative AI is our salvation or our destruction.
 Few land in the middle, where the truth usually resides.
-What is clearly bad is this: it is being heavily leveraged to manipulate social media.
-If Russia’s efforts in 2016 put a thumb on our electoral scale, we now face a firehose.
+What is clearly bad is this: it is being heavily leveraged to manipulate social media and even news framing.
+If Russia’s efforts in 2016 put a thumb on our electoral scale, we now face a firehose to the face.

 To understand how online actors manipulate public perception in elections, we strongly recommend Maria Ressa’s How to Stand up to a Dictator.
 In short, bad actors can spread information much more quickly than those bound to the truth.
 A recent change to X revealed high-profile right-wing accounts as based in other nations—AI didn’t invent this problem, but it accelerates it.
 In the past year AI “slop” has exploded.
 These are the stories you share with “probably not real, but I kinda want it to be!” or “I had no idea that’s what a baby peacock looked like!” (because it doesn’t.)